 If your required loft conversion does not meet the requirements (as set out above) you may still be able to build it, but you will need to apply for Planning Permission.

-Click here for advice from Planning Direct on applying for planning permission.
+Click here for more guidance from Planning Direct on loft conversions.

 Would you like Planning Direct to provide advice and a fixed-price quote for helping you obtain planning permission to convert your loft.
 Please contact us here for further information.